Ouertani95/Web_OLOGRAM/README.md

-# PYGTFTK WEBAPP
+# Web-OLOGRAM

 ## About :

-This is the implementation of the pygtftk program as a web application using the LARAVEL framework.
+This is the implementation of the OLOGRAM (OverLap Of Genomic Regions Analysis using Monte Carlo) tool as a web application using the LARAVEL framework.

+For more information about OLOGRAM click [here](https://dputhier.github.io/pygtftk/ologram.html).
+For more information about LARAVEL click [here](https://laravel.com/).

+The OLOGRAM tool is part of the PYGTFTK (Python GTF Toolkit) project.

+For more information about PYGTFTK click [here](https://dputhier.github.io/pygtftk/index.html).

 ## Prerequisites :

+*Note* : This tool has been tested thoroughly on ubuntu 20.04.

 You must have Docker and Docker Compose installed on your computer to launch the application correctly.